All Categories > Compliance > Austrian working time law

 If the total working time in a day is longer than 6 hours, a rest break of at least 30 minutes must be taken.

-Rest periods are important to maintain the health, safety and performance of employees.
+Rest periods are important to maintain employees' health, safety and performance.

 After finishing work for the day, employees are entitled to an uninterrupted rest period of at least 11 hours.
-Within a week, employees must have a continuous rest period of 36 hours in total.
+Employees must have a continuous rest period of 36 hours within a week.

 Was this Article useful for you?